lisah2u/datasciencecoursera/cleaningdataproject/README.md

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-This project contains this readme, CodeBook.md which describes how the data is is processed, and an R script called run_analysis.R that does the following:
+This folder contains this readme, CodeBook.md which describes how the data is is processed, and an R script called run_analysis.R that does the following:

 * Merges the training and the test sets to create one data set.